mhbadiei/VAE-Based-Probabilistic-Trust-Scoring-for-License-Plate-Images/README.md

 ---

-## Conceptual Motivation
+## Motivation

 Modern deep learning pipelines often assume that input data is clean enough to be processed.
 However, in real-world environments, syntactically valid and semantically correct samples may still fail to provide reliable information for recognition tasks.

-Instead of focusing on model robustness alone, this project shifts the perspective toward:
+Instead of focusing on model robustness alone, we shift the perspective toward:

 - **Pragmatic Data Quality**
 - **Latent Reliability**
 - **Uncertainty-Aware Filtering**

-The core hypothesis is that:
+So the core hypothesis is that:

 > The structure of the latent distribution encodes implicit signals about perceptual usability.

 By exploiting probabilistic embeddings, we move validation from raw pixel space into a structured statistical manifold.

----

-## Core Idea

-The framework models each license plate image as a **Gaussian latent posterior** learned through a convolutional Variational Autoencoder (VAE):